 The organized medical staff has a leadership role in all University Health clinical performance improvement activities to improve quality of care, treatment and services and patient safety.
 The organized medical staff is required to participate in the measurement, assessment and improvement of processes that affect the quality of healthcare service delivered.
+This requirement is supported through the medical-dental staff committee structure and various workgroups lead by physician champions.
+The Department of Quality Improvement supports the medical staff in these requirements.

-Working together, the Department of Quality Improvement, Accreditation, Infection Prevention and Risk Management are charged with ensuring the Health System continuously works toward establishing and maintaining a safe patient and staff environment.
+The Department of Quality Improvement is charged with ensuring the Health System continuously works toward establishing and maintaining a safe patient and staff environment.